 Don’t wait until you feel cold to layer up.
 It will be a lot harder to warm up if you’re already feeling chilly.
 This also applies for bedtime as well.
 Don’t go to bed cold, as it will take you longer to heat up your sleeping bag.
-Heat yourself up with some tea, do a couple jumping jacks (not enough to get sweaty though!), or anything else you need to warm up a bit before you call it a night.
+Heat yourself up with some tea, do a couple jumping jacks (not enough to get sweaty though!), or bring a 3-wick survival candle to help stay warm.

 8. Choose the right sleeping pad

 Don’t forget your sleeping pad this winter season.
 Although snow is very soft and comfy to sleep on, it’s crucial to have an insulting layer between you and that cold ground.
 Inflatable insulated pads are best.
 Ask for suggestions within your price range at your local outfitter.

 9. Pitch your tent at a protected spot